 What is servant leadership?
 As leaders, we should be oriented towards service, self gift.
 It’s a simple principle, but it has to be renewed constantly.
 We also have to take care of ourselves in order to be able to give of ourselves to others.

-In this week’s Gospel reflection, Father Ian VanHeusen examines Jn.
+In this week’s Catholic Bible study, Father Ian VanHeusen examines Jn.
 10:11-18 and the notion that “Leaders eat last,” but they are ready to lead the charge.
-Let us reflect on these deeper truths as we pray at Mass this week, asking for the the courage to be servant leaders.
+Let us reflect on these deeper truths as we pray at Mass this week, asking for the courage to be servant leaders.

 Jesus said: “I am the good shepherd.
 A good shepherd lays down his life for the sheep.
 A hired man, who is not a shepherd and whose sheep are not his own, sees a wolf coming and leaves the sheep and runs away, and the wolf catches and scatters them.
 This is because he works for pay and has no concern for the sheep.
 I am the good shepherd, and I know mine and mine know me, just as the Father knows me and I know the Father; and I will lay down my life for the sheep.
 I have other sheep that do not belong to this fold.
 These also I must lead, and they will hear my voice, and there will be one flock, one shepherd.
 This is why the Father loves me, because I lay down my life in order to take it up again.
 No one takes it from me, but I lay it down on my own.
 I have power to lay it down, and power to take it up again.
 This command I have received from my Father.”